 At a glimpse: WordPress Developers have all the expertise needed for a WordPress-based application.

 WordPress Developers are somewhat hybrids of other software development team roles.
-They have a background both with front-end and back-end, which allows them to build complete WordPress applications from start to finish.
+They have a background both with front-end and back-end, which allows them to build complete WordPress applications including WordPress themes and WordPress security plugins from start to finish.
 It makes them a kind of Full-stack Developers.

 A WordPress developer has expert knowledge in this CMS, including its many plugins, and the ability to write extensions to these plugins without the need to modify the source code.
 This role is versatile for smaller projects that don’t require an extensive team structure.